 The final tax implication of buying a house before selling your existing house is Income Tax.
 This is certainly the case if you decide to rent your previous home to tenants.

-Whereas before this tax law came in, which is covered by Section 24 of the taxes act, interest was a deductible expense.
+This new rule is covered by Section 24 of the taxes act, before which interest was a deductible expense.

 The only viable solution to this problem is to rent the house out through a limited company.